Welthulk/Sparlectra.jl/docs/src/network_configuration_guide.md

   - `p_mw`: Float, Active power (MW), e.g. 0.0
   - `q_mvar`: Float, Reactive power (MVAR), e.g. 100.0
   - `in_service`: String, Load in service (1: Yes, 0: No)
+>**Note**:
+Power values are specified as positive values.
+In the context of this network configuration, loads are treated as PQ buses.
 ## Generators
+>**Note**:
+Power values are specified as positive values.
 ### StaticGenerators

 - **Description**: List of static generators in the network